 Discover in Venice in two days: calli, gondola ride or vaporetto?

-As you can see, there are plenty of places to explore on your 2 days in Venice itinerary.
+As you can see, there are plenty of places to explore.
 You may be wondering: isn’t visiting Venice in 2 days too little?
 But with a little organisation and a lot of imagination, I’m sure you’ll be able to make it a full day trip!
 Also because, if there are so many places to see, there are just as many activities to include, perfect to make your trip more curious and inviting.

 As I have already mentioned, one of the best ways to visit Venice in two days is to get lost in its calli.
 Fascinating is Strada Nova, an important pedestrian street in Venice that is lined with several churches and palaces.
 Thanks to the Venetian calli, you will be able to admire the true sense of Venetian-ness as you move from one stop to the next.